-Over 450 Children Depending On Angel Tree
+Over 500 Children Depending On Angel Tree

-The Salina Salvation Army’s Angel Tree Project begins this weekend, seeking help for over 400 area children in need.
+The Salina Salvation Army’s Angel Tree Project is underway.
+They are seeking help for over 500 area children in need.

 Captain Lynn Lopez tells KSAL News that the goal is to have good-hearted people select an angel, and to then purchase gifts for the child.